barionleg/cesium.wiki.gs/Contributor's-Guide.md

 Although we encourage contributors to use their IDE of choice, many of us use Eclipse.
 Here is how we set it up:

-* Install the [Java](http://www.java.com/en/download/index.jsp) JRE if it isn't already.
+* Install the [Java JDK](http://www.oracle.com/technetwork/java/javase/downloads/index.html) if it isn't already.
-* Download the [Eclipse IDE](http://www.eclipse.org/downloads/) for JavaScript Web Developers.
+* Download the [Eclipse IDE](http://www.eclipse.org/downloads/) for Java Developers.
 Extract to a directory of your choice.
 Run it.
 * Install the [JSHint](http://www.jshint.com/) plugin:
    * Help - Install New Software.
 Work with: http://github.eclipsesource.com/jshint-eclipse/updates/.
    * Check JSHint.
 Next, Next, Accept, Finish, _wait_, Not Now (we have more to install).

 ![The JSHint installation dialog](jshint.png)

-* Install the Java Development Tools (for Ant support) and EGit.
+* Install the JavaScript Development Tools and EGit.
    * Help - Install New Software.
-Work with: select Indigo from the list.
+Work with: select Juno from the list.
-   * Expand Programming Languages, check Eclipse Java Development Tools.
+   * Expand Programming Languages, check Eclipse JavaScript Development Tools.
    * Expand Collaboration, check Eclipse EGit.
    * Next, Next, Accept, Finish, _wait_, Not Now.